ZA

 If there is no spouse or no children

-Intestate distribution changes depending on which relatives survive (parents, siblings, more remote relatives).
-If your family structure is complex, confirm the facts early and get structured advice before anyone signs a “settlement”.
+Intestate distribution changes depending on which relatives survive: parents, siblings, and more remote relatives can matter.
+If your family structure is complex, confirm the facts early and get structured guidance before anyone signs a settlement.

 Customary marriage contexts and other special situations (high-level)